aldolammel/Arma-3-Dynamic-Artillery-Pieces-Script/README.md

 **Soon | v1.1**

 - Added native support to artillery-pieces from CDLC Expeditionary Forces;
+- Removed rhs_9k79, rhs_9k79_K, and rhs_9k79_B from the DAP Library.
+They're bugged;
+- Improved the fire-mission feedback messages;
+- The caliber 'ANY' was renamed to 'COMBINED' for better For better understanding and use;
 - Documentation updated;

 **Nov, 25th 2024 | v1.0**